apnit/TicTacToe-Minecraft/plugins/MohammadAsadpour/README.md

 ## Installation

-For using this plugin, copy the .jar file to the Plugins folder of your Spigot server (version 1.18.2), start the server, and enjoy the game!
+To use this plugin, copy the .jar file to the "plugins" folder of your Spigot server (version 1.18.2).
+Then start the server, and enjoy the game!

 [Back To The Top](#tictactoe)